 Each Committee is governed by a Board approved charter setting out its duties and responsibilities.
-The Committee charters can be viewed on the Company's website.
+Committee charters can be viewed on the Company's website.

 Each Committee is chaired by an independent director and comprises only independent Non-Executive Directors.
-Details of the relevant qualifications and experience of the members of each Committee, the number of times each Committee met throughout the reporting period and the attendance of each Committee member at those meetings are set out in the annual Directors' Report.
+Details of the relevant qualifications and experience of the members of each Committee, the number of times each Committee met throughout the reporting period and the attendance of each Committee member at those meetings are set out in the Directors' Report contained in the 2023 Annual Report.

-The membership of each Committee was reviewed during 2022 in conjunction with the establishment of the two new Board Committees.
+The membership of each Committee was reviewed during the 2023 financial year.
 The members of each Committee at the date of this statement are:

-Audit and Risk ESG Health and Safety Nomination and Remuneration Russell Chenu (Chair) Sharon McCrohan (Chair) Darlene Knight (Chair) Christine Bartlett (Chair) Stuart Crosby Christine Bartlett Christine Bartlett Russell Chenu Darlene Knight Stuart Crosby Russell Chenu Sharon McCrohan lan Rowden Darlene Knight Sharon McCrohan lan Rowden
+Audit and Risk ESG Health and Safety Nomination and Remuneration Russell Chenu (Chair) Sharon McCrohan (Chair) Darlene Knight (Chair) Christine Bartlett (Chair) Stuart Crosby Christine Bartlett Christine Bartlett Russell Chenu lan Rowden Stuart Crosby Sharon McCrohan lan Rowden Brad Soller Darlene Knight lan Rowden Brad Soller

 All directors have a standing invitation to attend each Committee meeting and do generally attend.
+Each Committee may invite members of management to attend meetings when considered appropriate.